edwilson543/rusty-chess/README.md

     squares
   - **`rulebook/`**
     - This is where the rules of chess are defined
-    - The `Move` struct models a move by one player
+    - The `Move` struct models a move made by one player
     - Implementations of the `MoveRule` trait dictate whether a `Move` is valid for a given piece, at a given stage in the game.
 For example, there are four implementations of `MoveRule` for pawns:
       - `AllowSingleSquareForward`